Chico Mendes

 Francisco Alves Mendes Filho (Note: Filho is the equivalent to "Junior".)
-(15 December 1944 – 22 December 1988), better known as Chico Mendes (Note: Chico is an abbreviative nickname for Francisco in Portuguese- and Spanish-speaking countries.) (/pt-BR/), was a Brazilian rubber tapper, trade union leader, and environmentalist.
-He fought to preserve the Amazon rainforest, and advocated for the human rights of Brazilian peasants and Indigenous people.
-He was assassinated by a rancher on 22 December 1988.
+(15 December 1944 – 22 December 1988), better known as Chico Mendes (Note: Chico is an abbreviative nickname for Francisco in Portuguese- and Spanish-speaking countries.) (/pt-BR/), was a Brazilian rubber tapper, trade union leader, and environmentalist who fought to preserve the Amazon rainforest and advocated for the human rights of Brazilian peasants and Indigenous people.
+He was assassinated by a hired killer on 22 December 1988.
 The Chico Mendes Institute for Biodiversity Conservation (Instituto Chico Mendes de Conservação da Biodiversidade or ICMBio), a body under the jurisdiction of the Brazilian Ministry of the Environment, is named in his honour.